Israel claims senior Hamas commander Marwan Issa killed in Gaza strike

 Al Jazeera’s senior political analyst Marwan Bishara said every time Israel “declared victory by assassinating one Hamas leader, dozens stepped up to take his place”.

-“The idea of declaring victory because one or two, or several Hamas leaders were killed, has proven to be more of a façade,” Bishara said.
+“The idea of declaring victory because one or two, or several Hamas leaders were killed, has proven to be more of a facade,” Bishara said.

 “Killing these leaders might be claimed to be a tactical or strategic victory.
 But at the end of the day, Hamas has proven more than capable of producing more and more leaders,” he added.